In MoEngage, user count can be analyzed on two different pages - The analytics page and the Segmentation page.

 The user merging is available in MoEngage Analytics Module as well.
 However, it is not enabled by default.
 Hence there are some leftover anonymous users present in the system.

 A normal person may have 2 kinds of events in analytics when the user was anonymous and when the user was logged in and hence identified as two different users.

 To overcome this scenario, you can enable user merging.
 This will help you to merge the anonymous user IDs with registered user IDs and show those uses as One.

 Settings -> General Settings -> Analytics Settings -> Enable User Merging

 Funnel and Segmentation Users

 There can be a difference in funnel user count and segmentation user count.
 This is primarily due to how funnel and segmentation work.

-Funnel always consider the order of the event.
-For a user funnel of event E1 and E2, the final number is users who have done event E1 and after that E2.
-Users who have done E2 before E1 is not considered.
+The funnel considers the order of the event.
+For a user funnel of events E1 and E2, the final number is users who have done event E1 and after that E2.
+Users who have performed E2 before E1 are not considered.

-Segmentation does not consider order of the event.
-For a user segment of event E1 and E2, the final number is users who have done both events, E1 and E2.
+Segmentation does not consider the order of the event.
+For a user segment of events E1 and E2, the final number is users who have done both events, E1 and E2.
 It doesn't matter which is the first and which is the second event.